- Open the meeting with leader lead prayer.

 - Read about Discovery Study 1 in its entirety.
 It is important to read the complete instruction about each week’s tool.

 - Review what you just practiced.
-Gather the group back together into one larger group and ask them two key questions; The first question is, “How did it go?”
+Gather the group back together into one larger group and ask them two questions; The first question is, “How did it go?”
 The second question is, “Will someone in the group teach us how to do the tool we just learned without looking at the book?”
 Ask another person to teach the other tools learned the previous weeks.
-The group can help those posing as teachers.
+The group can help those in the teacher role.

 - Watch This is Discipling or How Discipleship Works.
 This is just for reflection.